Inland taipan

-Although the most venomous and a capable striker, in contrast to the coastal taipan which many experts cite as an extremely dangerous snake due to its behavior when it encounters humans, the inland taipan is usually a quite shy and reclusive snake, with a placid disposition, and prefers to escape from trouble.
+Although the most venomous and a capable striker, in contrast to the coastal taipan, which many experts cite as an extremely dangerous snake due to its behaviour when it encounters humans, the inland taipan is usually a shy and reclusive snake, with a placid disposition, and prefers to escape from trouble.
 However, it will defend itself and strike if provoked, mishandled, or prevented from escaping.
-Because it lives in such remote locations, the inland taipan seldom comes in contact with people; therefore it is not considered the deadliest snake in the world overall, especially in terms of disposition and human deaths per year.
+Because it lives in such remote locations, the inland taipan seldom comes in contact with people; therefore it is not considered the deadliest snake, especially in terms of disposition and human deaths per year.
 The word "fierce" from its alternative name describes its venom, not its temperament.